A friend once told me that true healing is like a pie with many pieces. He had me at ‘pie’, but I asked him to explain.

 Don’t turn your back on medications that really help you if they really help you.
 Treat them with respect and gratitude for however long they need to be in your life.

-Don't use them as a crutch or an escape, but as a tool to deregulate and bring you to a point where you can seek out complimentary treatments.
+Don’t use them as a crutch or an escape, but as a tool to deregulate and bring you to a point where you can seek out complementary treatments.
 When used this way, there is no reason to feel ashamed or weaker than.